 - Get slushy.
 Fruit slushies are easy to make and taste great.
 Take your frozen berries and drop them into a blender.
 No need to add ice when they’re frozen and you have a great fruit slushy; kids love them!
 Try adding a squeeze of lemon juice for flavor.

-- I scream for ice-cream!
+- We all scream for ice-cream!
 Ice cream can be easily topped with fresh warmed berries but try this banana treat.
 Take frozen bananas and blend them with a teaspoon of vanilla.
 It has the consistency of ice cream without the high calories.

 It’s a good idea to buy these organic: blueberries, strawberries, tomatoes, peaches, nectarines and apples.